borgbase/docs.borgbase.com/faq/index.md

 **If we notice excessive repo checks on your account, we may contact you or interrupt those processes in order to guarantee the best speed for all users.**

 ### How do I fully remove my account?

 If you have found another backup service and prefer to remove your account, you can do so any time.
 Doing so will remove your account data permanently.
 If you ever choose to start using BorgBase again, you will have to open a new account.
 If you ever had a paid subscription, we will still keep some invoicing data, as required by law.
 To remove your account:

 1. Remove all your repositories and make sure the data is saved elsewhere.
 You can also transfer your whole archive via `rsync`, as described [here](import).
 2. Log into your account and navigate to [*Account > Profile*](https://www.borgbase.com/account?tab=6).
 Then click *Remove Account*

+### Is there a maintenance window?

+Sometimes it's necessary to restart services and servers to apply security- and maintenance updates.
+Usually such updates are not urgent, so we schedule them in a way to minimize any service disruption, while doing them.
+So the maintenance window for each region is as follows:

+- **EU Region**: Monday, 09:20 to 09:40 UTC
+- **US Region**: Monday, 17:20 to 17:40 UTC

+Usually there won't be any downtime during this maintenance window.
+But if restarts or maintenance are required, it will be done during that time, unless more urgent action is needed.

 ### Have any other questions?
 [Email Us!](mailto:hello@borgbase.com)